James Joseph Dresnok: Early life

-Dresnok was born in Norfolk, Virginia, to Joseph Dresnok, Sr. and Margaret Lucille Dresnok (maiden name Mizelle), who were married in South Mills, North Carolina, on May 3, 1941.
-Joseph Dresnok, Sr. (1917–1978) was born on February 3, 1917, in Greensburg, Pennsylvania, and died on March 16, 1978, in Wyckoff, New Jersey.
+Dresnok was born in Norfolk, Virginia, to Joseph Dresnok Sr. and Margaret Lucille Dresnok (née Mizelle), who were married in South Mills, North Carolina, on May 3, 1941.
+Joseph Dresnok Sr. (1917–1978) was born on February 3, 1917, in Greensburg, Pennsylvania, and died on March 16, 1978, in Wyckoff, New Jersey.
 Joseph Dresnok, Sr. served in the United States Army from November 23, 1937, until May 29, 1940.

-The family was poor, and fought over money.
-At one point, Margaret Dresnok fled with James and his younger brother, Joseph, Jr., driving for hours, and the three would sleep in the car, essentially becoming homeless.
-Neither of the two boys attended school during this period, and the three would wander from place to place while their mother would attempt to earn money via prostitution.
-She would often drink in bars at night, leaving the two boys in the car while doing so.
-Their family eventually tracked them down in Atlanta, after which Margaret lost custody of the two children.
+The family was poor and fought over money.
+At one point, Margaret Dresnok fled with James and his younger brother, Joseph Jr., driving for hours, and the three would sleep in the car, essentially becoming homeless.
+Neither of the boys attended school during this period, and they wandered from place to place with their mother while she attempted to earn money through prostitution.
+She would often drink in bars at night, while leaving the boys in the car.
+Their family eventually tracked them down in Atlanta, after which Margaret lost custody of the children.
 Joseph Dresnok, Sr. sent the two to live with relatives, with James going to live with an aunt and his brother with an uncle.
 He stated that his aunt was "annoyed" to be forced to raise her brother's child, and he would run away from home often.

 Joseph and Margaret Dresnok divorced on July 10, 1951, in Richmond, Virginia.
 Dresnok's father initiated the divorce action, claiming that Dresnok's mother was "legally married to another."
 Eventually, James's aunt returned him to his father's house in Pennsylvania, unwilling to deal with him anymore.
-However, by this point his father had already found a second wife, and his brother had moved back in with them, with Joseph, Sr. lying to his wife, saying he would only ever had one son.
+However, by this point his father had already found a second wife, and his brother had moved back in with them, with Joseph, Sr. lying to his wife, saying he only ever had one son.
 After his father and stepmother got into an argument that night, the following morning, James's father drove him to a retirement home a few towns away, saying they were on the way to visit a relative.
 Telling James to wait in the reception area, Joseph Sr. got back into his car and drove away.
 James would never come into contact with his mother, father, or younger brother again.
 Dresnok reported that after this, he left the building and stole $20, then stole a nearby unattended bicycle, eventually being caught by the police.
-After almost being sent to a youth detention center, Dresnok was placed in a foster home in Glen Allen, Virginia under the care of Presbyterian minister Carson T. Overstreet and his wife, Marguarite, where he felt welcomed.
+After almost being sent to a youth detention center, Dresnok was placed in a foster home in Glen Allen, Virginia, under the care of Presbyterian minister Carson T. Overstreet and his wife, Marguarite, where he felt welcomed.

 Dresnok would end up dropping out of high school, and joined the Army the day after his 17th birthday, believing it was one of the few opportunities available left for him.
 During a short-term leave period, he returned to Richmond, Virginia and married Kathleen Ringwood, who he had met at church a short time earlier.